2021-11-16, updated: 2022-05-09

 According to the book Mastering Emacs (Peterson, Mickey - 2015), the buffer is the data structure of Emacs.
 All commands act on buffers.
 And not on an internal data structure as some people might think.
 The same for Nyxt.

 Elisp, in Emacs, and Common Lisp, for Nyxt, also guarantee the introspectability of their objects.
 Thus, both applications are self-documented and it's possible to change things on the fly.

-They are even dynamically self-documented.
-As you tweak your configuration files, the descriptions of functions and bindings will also be updated.
+This live hackability allows both tools to be dynamically self-documented.
+As you tweak your configuration files, the descriptions of functions and bindings will also be updated - without even restarting.